 What is Texans for the Arts?

 Texans for the Arts (TFA) is a highly effective, non-partisan statewide arts advocacy organization that organizes advocacy efforts in order to protect and increase public funding for the arts at the state, national and local levels and provides coordinated information about legislative activity related to arts issues.

 Ballet Austin The Bach Project

 Choreography by Stephen Mills, Photo by Tony Spielberg

-To engage Texans in a unified advocacy effort to protect and increase both public and private support for the arts.
+To engage Texans in a unified advocacy effort to protect and increase public support for the arts.